smagnuson19/Tellr-App-Backend/README.md

     email,
     description,
     image,
+    approved,
     redeemed
 }`

-where name is name of goal, value is cost of goal, email is email of child, image is a string address to the image, and redeemed is a boolean.
+where name is name of goal, value is cost of goal, email is email of child, image is a string address to the image, approved is 0 when it is pending parent approval, 1 when approved, and -1 when denied, and redeemed is a boolean.

 ##### /api/goals
 Methods: POST